Design history · Iconic works

 History & context

-The Apple logo is usually credited to Rob Janoff.
-The logo that Janoff replaced is sometimes forgotten.
-It was drawn by Ronald Wayne, the third Apple co-founder alongside Steve Jobs and Steve Wozniak, in 1976.
-Wayne’s mark was an ink illustration of Isaac Newton sitting under an apple tree, with a quotation from Wordsworth around the border.
+The logo that Rob Janoff replaced is often overlooked.
+Ronald Wayne — the third Apple co-founder alongside Steve Jobs and Steve Wozniak — drew the original mark in 1976.
+It was an ink illustration of Isaac Newton sitting under an apple tree, with a Wordsworth quotation running around the border.
 It appeared on the Apple I computer manual.

-Wayne sold his ten per cent stake in Apple back to Jobs and Wozniak for $800 in April 1976.
-Jobs dropped the Newton illustration the following year.
-The combined decision has been described as one of the most expensive mistakes in business history — Wayne’s stake would be worth hundreds of billions — but it’s worth noting that the Newton drawing was quietly retired because it simply didn’t work at small reproduction sizes.
+Wayne sold his ten per cent stake back to Jobs and Wozniak for $800 in April 1976.
+The Newton drawing was dropped the following year — not primarily because of Wayne’s departure, but because the illustration was too detailed to reproduce cleanly at small sizes.
+The combined sale and logo change have since been framed as one of the most expensive decisions in business history: Wayne’s stake, held to today, would be worth hundreds of billions of dollars.

 Design principles